c3333/cpp-docs.de-de/docs/standard-library/basic-string-view-class.md

 ### <a name="return-value"></a>Rückgabewert

-Die Anzahl der tatsächlich kopierten Zeichen.
+Die Anzahl von kopierten Zeichen.

 ### <a name="remarks"></a>Bemerkungen